Back to all guides

 Open journal comparing a bulky exposed paperclip holder on one page with a flat hidden paperclip sleeve holding a slim card on the other page

 The exposed, bulky version makes the clip the focus.
-The hidden version lets the paper sleeve and slim insert do the work quietly.
+The covered version lets the paper sleeve and slim insert do the work quietly.

 Too much: exposed metal, stacked scraps, and a heavy insert pull attention to the hardware.
 Enough: one paper sleeve, one slim note, and one small pull cue keep the holder removable.
 Best check: if the page edge bends when you remove the clip, lighten the insert or use a pocket.

 It tears the page The clip is too tight, the sleeve is too thick, or the page paper is too soft.
-Test on sturdier paper or switch to a pocket.
+Test on sturdier scrap, make a slimmer sleeve, add a loose paper guard on replaceable pages, or switch to a pocket.

 It falls off The clip is too small for the sleeve, the insert is too heavy, or the panel is twisting.
 Use a larger clip and a narrower sleeve.

-It looks too obvious The decoration is too dimensional.
-Use flat paper, stamping, label scraps, or tone-on-tone collage instead.
+It looks too obvious The decoration is too dimensional or too office-like.
+Use flat paper, stamping, label scraps, inked edges, or tone-on-tone collage instead.

-It snags nearby pages An exposed wire edge, glue ridge, or rough paper corner is catching.
-Cover the wire fully and burnish the edges.
+It snags nearby pages An exposed wire edge, glue ridge, rough paper corner, or loose thread is catching.
+Cover the wire fully, burnish the edges, and trim anything that hooks the next page.

 It dents the page The clip is staying in one place too long or the pressure is too high.
-Move it, use a folded paper guard, or remove it for storage.
+Move it, use a folded paper guard on replaceable pages, lighten the insert, or remove it for storage.

 The insert sticks The card is sitting inside the glued fold, the pull edge is too short, or glue has narrowed the channel.
-Move the insert under the visible sleeve face and add a clearer pull cue.
+Move the insert under the visible sleeve face, trim the card, and add a clearer pull cue.

 The clip loosens The sleeve is too wide, the insert is too heavy, or the clip has been bent open.
 Rebuild with a narrower sleeve and a fresh larger clip.